Alfakynz/No-More-Popups/README.md

 ## ✨ Features

 - Removes _"New Recipe Unlocked!"_ pop-ups
+- Remove Tutorial pop-ups
 - Settings to configure which pop-ups appear

 ## 🔄 Versions

 This mod is currently made for Minecraft 1.21.1.
 It should work on other versions, but they haven't been tested yet.
 Support for other versions is planned.

 ## 📦 Installation